ChuckPa/UserCredentialReset/README.md

 # Prerequisites

 1. A Plex Media Server account at https://app.plex.tv
-2. A valid server Prefernces.xml containing the MachineID and ProcessedMachineID fields.
+2. A valid server Preferences.xml containing the MachineID and ProcessedMachineID fields.
 3. 'curl'  (C-url) utility for your host.
-4. 'tar' or 'zip' to extract the utility script from the pretective wrapper.
+4. 'tar' or 'zip' to extract the utility script from the protective wrapper.
 5. Plex Media Server stopped.

 # Where to place the utility's tar file (Recommendations)